Exit pupil

 In optics, the exit pupil is a virtual aperture in an optical system.
 Only rays which pass through this virtual aperture can exit the system.
 The exit pupil is the image of the aperture stop in the optics that follow it.
 In a telescope or compound microscope, this image is the image of the objective element(s) as produced by the eyepiece.
-The size and shape of this disc is crucial to the instrument's performance, because the observer's eye can see light only if it passes through this tiny aperture.
+The size and shape of this disc is crucial to the instrument's performance, because the observer's eye can see light only if it passes through the aperture.
 The term exit pupil is also sometimes used to refer to the diameter of the virtual aperture.
 Older literature on optics sometimes refers to the exit pupil as the Ramsden disc, named after English instrument-maker Jesse Ramsden.

 Visual instruments

-To use an optical instrument, the entrance pupil of the viewer's eye must be aligned with and be of similar size to the instrument's exit pupil.
-This properly couples the optical system to the eye and avoids vignetting.
-(The entrance pupil of the eye is the image of the anatomical pupil as seen through the cornea.)
+To use an optical instrument, the entrance pupil of the viewer's eye (the image of the anatomical pupil as seen through the cornea) must be aligned with and be of similar size to the instrument's exit pupil.
+This configuration properly couples the optical system to the eye and avoids vignetting because the eye captures all of the rays exiting the instrument.
 The location of the exit pupil thus determines the eye relief of an eyepiece.
-Good eyepiece designs produce an exit pupil of diameter approximating the eye's apparent pupil diameter, and located about 20 mm away from the last surface of the eyepiece for the viewer's comfort.
-If the disc is larger than the eye's pupil, light will be lost instead of entering the eye.
-If the disc is too close to the last surface of the eyepiece, the eye will have to be uncomfortably close for viewing; if too far away, the observer will have difficulty maintaining the eye's alignment with the disc.
+Good eyepiece designs produce an exit pupil of diameter approximating the eye's apparent pupil diameter and located about 20 mm away from the last surface of the eyepiece for the viewer's comfort.
+If the disc is larger than the eye's pupil, then light will be lost instead of entering the eye.
+If the disc is too close to the last surface of the eyepiece, then the eye will have to be uncomfortably close for viewing; if too far away, then the observer will have difficulty maintaining the eye's alignment with the disc because there is no instrumental help to physically hold the eye position.